durgamahesh16/artemisia/docs/components/teradata.md

     * batch-size: loads into table will be grouped into batches of this size.
     * quoting: boolean field to indicate if the file is quoted.
     * delimiter: delimiter of the file
+    * recreate-table: drop and recreate the target table.
+This may be required for Fastload for restartablity